2 Los Angeles County sheriff's deputies in critical condition after fire in mobile gun range trailer

 The trailer had two “firing lanes” inside and one of the deputies was participating in firearms qualification, which the department requires deputies to do once a quarter, Luna said.

-Initial reports said four deputies were injured, though Luna later confirmed only two deputies were hurt.
+The fire department initially said it had received reports that four deputies were injured, though Luna later confirmed only two deputies were hurt.

 Credit: AP